HAIFIT: Human-to-AI Fashion Image Translation: Abstract

 \section{Abstract}

 In the realm of fashion design, sketches serve as the canvas for expressing an artist's distinctive drawing style and creative vision, capturing intricate details like stroke variations and texture nuances.
 The advent of sketch-to-image cross-modal translation technology has notably aided designers.
 However, existing methods often compromise these sketch details during image generation, resulting in images that deviate from the designer's intended concept.
 This limitation hampers the ability to offer designers a precise preview of the final output.
 To overcome this challenge, we introduce HAIFIT, a novel approach that transforms sketches into high-fidelity, lifelike clothing images by integrating multi-scale features and capturing extensive feature map dependencies from diverse perspectives.
 Through extensive qualitative and quantitative evaluations conducted on our self-collected dataset, our method demonstrates superior performance compared to existing methods in generating photorealistic clothing images.
-Our method excels in preserving the distinctive style and intricate details essential for fashion design applications. \footnote{Code is available at \url{https://github.com/ExponentiAI/HAIFIT/}.}
+Our method excels in preserving the distinctive style and intricate details essential for fashion design applications.
+In addition, our method also has obvious advantages in model training and inference speed, contributing to reducing designers' time costs and improving design efficiency.
+Code is available at \url{https://github.com/ExponentiAI/HAIFIT/}.